Categories

 After all the excitement, head over to St. James’s Park playground, which is conveniently located between Buckingham Palace and Wellington Barracks.

-If you are going to North London, Camden is a must see.
+If you are going to North London, Camden is a must see, and many insiders say one of the coolest and best places in London with kids (and teens).
 Here you can hunt for treasure in Camden’s markets, sample cuisine from all around the world, listen to live music and stroll by the Regent’s canal.
 Camden Town is home to many celebrities, such as Jude Law, Jamie Oliver, Daniel Craig and Daisy Lowe, to name but a few.
 You certainly won’t get bored just people watching the diverse community in Camden’s streets, which also boast several body mod shops.
 So, if you are considering a piercing or tattoo, you are in the right place.

 Camden is most famous for its markets, which in pandemic-free times draw 100,000 tourists every weekend.
 One of the most popular markets is Camden Lock, where you will everything from artworks and music memorabilia to handmade clothes and street foods from all over the world.
 If you like vintage or retro, you are sure to find yourself some unique items here.
 Finally, if you think one day in Camden is not enough, you could lodge at the Selina Hostel Camden London, or take a stroll down to King’s Cross.